Liaqaat-AI001/VLM-image-recognition-system/README.md

 ---

-## To use the code we have to follow the following pattern
+## To use the code follow the following pattern

 ## Required Dependencies
 python 3.10

 Flask

 torch 2.3.1

 transformers

 Pillow

 ## Folder Setup
 Ensure the project folder has the following structure:
 1. You have to make a folder